Day School Levels

 Developmental Learning I :There are some children who are age-eligible for our Developmental Learning Program who are best served by a more intensive level of support in their programming.
 Rather than being in one of our traditional development learning classrooms, some children benefit from more intensive intervention encompassing a greater emphasis on 1:1 service to address those developmental and behavioral needs which are deemed significant barriers to early learning.
 The Director and Team can help guide a family regarding whether this is an appropriate choice for their child and may also suggest placement at any time during a given school year for current students if the need for additional 1:1 is indicated.

 Developmental Learning II:/Hybrid Program: This program is typically for children of preschool age up to the age of seven or eight.
 Developmental Learning is designed to support a child’s overall development and school readiness.
 This hybrid program integrates intensive therapeutic support and consultation in a small group or 1:1 setting.
 Classes consist of a small student to teacher ratio.
-Assistant teachers and other instructors are scheduled to work with the students individually on their programs and/or in small groups for activities such as arts and crafts, computer, gym time and music therapy.
+Assistant teachers and other instructors are scheduled to work with the students individually on their programs and/or in small groups for activities such as arts and crafts, computer, gym time and creative arts.

 The Developmental Learning, I and II program operates during the school calendar year, from August through May/June.

-Kindergarten-Middle School OR Age-Dependent-Grade Level and Level of Independence are factors considered for classroom placement)
+Kindergarten-Middle School OR Age-Dependent-Grade Level and Level of Independence are factors considered for classroom placement.

 Each child also receives OT consultation and Speech-Language consultation in the form of small group intervention during the course of every week.